stsurya/Linux/LinuxCommands/TextProcessingManipulation/df&du.md

 - The `du` command in Linux is a powerful utility that allows users to analyze and report on disk usage within directories and files.

 `du [options] [directory/file]`

+`du *` - this command lists the disk usage utilization of each file in the current directory.